Benjamin Boyd: Blackbirding

 In 1847, Boyd brought the first 65 Islanders to Australia from Lifu Island in the Loyalty Islands (now part of New Caledonia) and from Tanna and Aneityum Islands in the New Hebrides (now Vanuatu).
 They landed at Boydtown.
-The clerk of the local bench of magistrates described them this way: "none of the natives could speak English, and all were naked..". "[T]hey all crowded around us looking at us with the utmost surprize, and feeling at the Texture of our clothes…they seemed wild and restless."
+The local justice of the peace, Oswald Walters Brierly described them this way: "none of the natives could speak English, and all were naked..". "[T]hey all crowded around us looking at us with the utmost surprize, and feeling at the Texture of our clothes…they seemed wild and restless."
 They had all put their marks on contracts that bound them to work for five years and to be paid 26 shillings a year, plus rations of 10 lbs of meat a week, and two pairs of trousers, two shirts and a kilmarnock cap.
-However, clearly they had no idea of what they were doing in Australia, and the local magistrate refused to counter-sign the documents.
+However, clearly they had no idea of what they were doing in Australia, and Brierly refused to counter-sign the documents.
 Regardless, some of Boyd's employees began to take the party inland on foot.
 Some of them bolted and made their way back to Eden.
 The first one died on 2 May and as winter approached more became ill.
 Sixteen Lifou Islanders refused to work and began to try to walk back to Lifou along the coast.
 Some managed to reach Sydney and seven or eight entered a shop from the rear and began to help themselves to food.
 Those that remained at work were shepherds on far off Boyd stations on the Edward and Murray Rivers.

 Boyd refused to admit that the trial shipment was a failure, sending for more Islanders.
 By this time colonial society was beginning to realise what he had done and was feeling uneasy.
 The New South Wales Legislative Council amended the Masters and Servants Act to ban importation of "the Natives of any Savage or uncivilized tribe inhabiting any Island or Country in the Pacific".
 When Boyd's next group of 54 men and 3 women arrived in Sydney on 17 October, they could not be indentured and once Boyd found this out he refused to take any further responsibility.
 The same legal conditions also applied to Boyd's Islander labourers from the first trip; they left the stations and set off to walk to Sydney to find alternative work and to find a way home to the islands.
 The foreman tried to stop them but the local magistrate ruled that no one had the right to detain them.
 Their progress from the Riverina was followed by the press as they began their long march to Sydney.
 The press described them as cannibals on their way to eat Boyd, and the issue as depicted in the media was extremely racist.